edinburgh-napier/set09121/labs/lab2/pong_3.md

 ## Done
 At this point you should have a fully featured Pong game.
 If you've got here quickly, you should spend some time adding more features to get used to SFML and C++.
 Just remember, the point of this exercise was to make a simple game with as few lines code as possible.
 It's refreshing to be able to work in these conditions, without having to think about software design and large scale functionality.
 The next projects we will work though will get progressively more complex until we are building an entire games engine.
 So keep your simple Pong game around, as something to look back on fondly as a statement of how easy it can be sometime to make great games!

+## EXTRA: AI for the second player
+At this stage, we want to keep the code simple, so for AI, the AI paddle will try to match it's position to be the same height as the ball.
+However, to keep it fair, the AI should always play by the same rules as the player.
+The AI paddle should move at the same speed as the player, and not teleport to the correct position!

+I've not given you any code for this, you should try to implement this yourself.
+I'd recommend adding a toggle so you can switch between 1P and 2P modes too!
+Oh, and remember to use delta time!

 ---
 Previous step: [Pong 2](pong2)